Tczr/Achieve-ui/README.md

 # Achieve
-this is the front end project, built it using react and on the back-end using Spring boot to give an endboints or api.
+this is the front end project, build it using react and on the back-end using Spring boot to give an endboints or api.

 ## About the project
 Achieve comes from achievements,A simple tarcker for your achivements that gives you how much your productivity in accomplish your golas.